• Home

-Alexander Distler, a Viennese engineer and a distinguished chess master, safely fled Nazi-occupied Austria in the 1930’s for sanctuary in England, where he was one of the internees at Camp Kitchener.
+Alexander Distler was born in Lemberg, Poland and moved to Vienna where he became a civil engineer (architect).
+He safely fled Nazi-occupied Austria in 1939 for sanctuary in England, where he was one of the Jewish refugees from Austria and Germany placed at Camp Kitchener in Richborough, Kent.
 However, with Britain’s fear of an invasion by Germany, Distler and fellow refugees were treated as possible “enemy aliens”.
-In Distler’s case this meant deportation to Canada (Britain was able to prevail upon Canada to accept refugees) where he was confined to Camp “I”, one of eight refugee internment camps located throughout Canada.
+He carried a certificate describing him as a “Male Enemy Alien- Exemption From Internment”.* In Distler’s case this meant deportation to Canada on July 4,1940 (Britain had been able to prevail upon Canada to accept refugees) where he was confined to Camp “I”, one of eight refugee internment camps located throughout Canada.
 He was eventually transferred to another refugee camp known as “Camp 41” on Ile-aux-Voix in Quebec.
-After the war, he returned to England and established residence in London.
-Distler was at least a Masters level chess player, known to frequent the Mandrake Chess Club in Soho on Meard Street, a room in the rear of a night club which attracted many famous European chess masters of the era.
-He may have worked as an engineer.
-At some point he receives mail at Netherne Hospital, which was a renowned psychiatric facility in Surrey, England, but we do not know his specific role here.
+He returned to the UK in 1943 and established residence in London.
+A chess player, Distler was known to frequent the Mandrake Chess Club in Soho on Meard Street, a room in the rear of a night club which attracted many famous European chess masters of the era.
+He had been married and divorced by the time he entered Netherne Hospital in June 1952.
+Netherne was a renowned psychiatric facility in Surrey, England, and Distler was an inpatient here for 15 months.

 Throughout Distler’s odyssey as a refugee he received letters from friends and family, and especially from his mother Franziska, who continued to reside in Vienna after the Anschluss when Austria became part of Greater Germany.
-When Distler no longer heard from her, he contacted the Jewish Community Organization of Vienna and learned that she had been deported to Theresienstadt in 1942 on Transport 29 and presumably perished there.
+When Distler no longer heard from her, he contacted the Jewish Community Organization of Vienna and learned that she had been deported to Theresienstadt, (the ghetto/concentration camp currently located in the Czech Republic), in 1942 on Transport 29 and presumably perished there.

 --Michael D. Bulmash, K1966